NonvolatileMemory/baseline_for_chatbot-mxnet/README.md

-# baseline_for_chatbot-mxnet
+# Baseline_for_chatbot-mxnet
-this repo use mxnet to implement baselines for retrieval chatbot
+This repo use mxnet to implement baselines for retrieval chatbot

+# News!
+Will add some natural language inference models